Diego Gelmírez

+Background

 He was probably born at Catoira, where his father, Gelmiro or Xelmirio, was the custodian of the castle.
 He received an education at the court of Alfonso VI, king of León, Galicia and Castile.
 In 1092, Raymond, count of Galicia, named him his notary and secretary and in 1093 he was the administrator of the Compostelan church.
 In 1094, Dalmatius was appointed the first bishop of Compostela.
+Dalmatius died the next year (1095),shortly after returning from the Council of Clermont in which the authority of the see of Iria Flavia was transferred to Compostela, and the people of the see requested the king nominate Diego administrator again during the vacancy.

+Episcopacy

-Dalmatius died the next year (1095) and the people of the see requested the king nominate Diego administrator again during the vacancy.
-In 1099, the pope authorised a new episcopal election and Diego was chosen the next year.
-He was anointed the second bishop of Compostela in 1101.
-During his tenure, he was given secular rule of the city by Alfonso and he strove to make Compostela a major pilgrimage destination, which he did.
+In 1099, the pope authorised a new episcopal election and Diego was elected in 1100.
+He was anointed the second bishop of Compostela at Easter, 1101, and was granted a pallium by Pope Paschal II the following year, despite not yet being the head of a metropolitan see.
+During his tenure, he was given secular rule of the city by Alfonso and he strove to make Compostela a major pilgrimage destination.
 He increased the prestige of his see and the volume of pilgrims on the road to Compostela.

 In 1107 Pedro Fróilaz de Traba, the guardian of the heir, Alfonso Raimúndez, rebelled against Queen Urraca and her new husband, Alfonso the Battler.
 According to the Historia, he was opposed by a "brotherhood" (germanitas) led by the knight Arias Pérez and Diego Gelmírez, who had known each other since childhood.
 Diego Gelmírez had accepted the leadership of the brotherhood late in 1109 or early in 1110.
 In 1110 a truce between Pedro and the brotherhood was broken when the former took over the south Galician fortress of Castrelo de Miño and installed a garrison there under his wife Urraca and the young Alfonso.
 Arias promptly besieged it, and Pedro came to defend it.
 The besieged called on Diego to negotiate terms of surrender, which he did, but the brotherhood had grown suspicious of him and when a deal was struck Arias had Diego, Pedro, and Alfonso all arrested.
 In exchange for the castles of Oeste and Lanzada, they were all soon released and Diego went over to the separatists.
 In 1111, Diego crowned Alfonso Raimúndez King of Galicia in opposition to Urraca and her husband.